 A journey like that of Simon of Cyrene is harrowing.
 Physically and spiritually.
-He had to carry the burden of the meek Lamb, and it was a tough road for him.
+He had to carry the burden of the meek Lamb, which was a tough road for him.

 Christ was crucified

-For the Lamb’s sacrifice and the Lord’s death, the springs and the mountains weep.
-For at Calvary, high on a cross, it was love that throned and supreme sacrifice and reconciled all mankind to the Holy Father.
+The springs and the mountains weep for the Lamb’s sacrifice and the Lord’s death.
+For at Calvary, high on a cross, love throned and supreme sacrifice and reconciled all humanity to the Holy Father.
 God is holy and just.
-He in His holiness must punish sin.
+He, in His holiness, must punish sin.
 The wage of sin is death.
 Blood is life.
 Before, in His love, He accepted the blood of animals as a substitute for the sinner.
 Then, seeing that man was sinning more, He sent His Son to pay the price for our sins.
 God gave his only Son for the salvation of our souls.
 That’s why Christ was crucified.